atomicptr/rapture/README.md

 - assert(condition, message) - If the condition fails, crashes the program with message
 - panic(message) - Crashes the program with message
-- unreachable() - Crashes the program with message, use to make sure unreachable code sections will not be run
+- unreachable() - Crashes the program with message, used to make sure unreachable code sections will not be run
+- unimplemented() - Crashes the program with message, used to mark certain code paths as unimplemented

 See How to use section or examples